Shraddhaduwal/NLP_task/README.md

 ## Results

-All the results are stored in different csv files and kept in **Results** folder.
+All the results are stored in different csv files and kept in `Results` folder.
+There are unit test functions to individually to confirm if the functions give accurate results.